onurazbar/RayTracer/README.md

 If you want to create your own scene, you need to follow the steps on command line and provide the required information like light source number/color and object type/size/position.
 After you define the scene, corresponding output image is created under **bin** just like in predefined scenes.

+## Notes

+During setting camera positions and changing view, I faced some problems.
+Expecially in changing camera space to world space via matrix products.
+Therefore I could not add the parts about camera positions settings yet and keep camera at its original position (0.0, 0.0, 0.0).
+I will check this later.

+Also during intersection of rays and triangles I obtained some improper outputs.
+Therefore I did not added triangles to sample scenes and not defined a mechanism for setting triangle settings in Main.cpp.
+Therefore Triangle class is currently in the project but it is not used.
+I will check this issue and add triangles to sample scenes after I will fix it.

 ## Sample Scenes